LinkedInLearning/dependabot-3009234/README.md

 # GitHub Dependabot: Dependency Updates
-This is the repository for the LinkedIn Learning course `GitHub Dependabot: Dependency Updates`.
+This is the repository for the LinkedIn Learning course GitHub Dependabot: Dependency Updates.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![GitHub Dependabot: Dependency Updates][lil-thumbnail-url]

+Did you know that GitHub has a tool for managing and tracking software dependencies, updates, and security issues?
+It’s called Dependabot, and it’s become very popular among developers working in front-end and web-app development.
+In this course, Carlos Rivas shows you how to use Dependabot with the help of a small demonstration project.

+Learn more about the functionality of Dependabot.
+Find out how to check for updates, keep pull requests up to date, and check that your tests pass before you merge the pull requests.
+Carlos walks you through a variety of dependencies and shows you how to manage each of them with Dependabot.
+Be it an update, a security patch, or a minor revision, this course gives you the skills you need to stay on top of your projects, so you get the most out of your GitHub experience.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.